The Hidden Cost of Healthcare Data Silos And How to Eliminate Them

 Comprehensive data mapping:

-Example: One regional insurer discovered their most problematic silos weren't between major systems but in specialized applications handling prior authorizations
+Example: One regional insurer discovered its most problematic silos weren't between major systems but in specialized applications handling prior authorizations

 Value-impact analysis: